platformatic/platformatic/docs/reference/db/migrations.md

 ## How to run migrations

 There are two ways to run migrations in Platformatic DB.
-They can be processed automatically when the server starts, or you can just run the `db migrations apply` command.
+They can be processed automatically when the server starts if the `autoApply` value is true, or you can just run the `db migrations apply` command.

 In both cases you have to edit your config file to tell Platformatic DB where are your migration files.